antonymuga/alx-low_level_programming/0x15-file_io/README.md

-This is the README.md file for the file input and output project in c.
+This is the README.md file for the file I/O project.